Bilalama: Reign

 As indicated by an inscription identified on a stamped brick from the palace excavated in Eshunna, Bilalama used the titles "governor (ensi) of Eshnunna" and "beloved of Tishpak".
 Tishpak was the tutelary god of the city, and was customarily seen as its king, with human rulers serving as governors on his behalf, similarly to how their contemporaries in Der and Assur were seen as representatives of Ištaran and Ashur, respectively.

-Fourteen year names attributed to Bilalama are known, but it is agreed he remained in power for longer, likely for around twenty years, c.
-1981-1962 BCE.
-This contrasts with the short duration of his predecessor Kirikiri's rule over Eshnunna, which according to maximal estimates only lasted ten years.
+14 year names attributed to Bilalama are known, but it is agreed he remained in power for longer, likely for around 20 years.
+This contrasts with the short duration of his predecessor Kirikiri's rule over Eshnunna, which according to maximal estimates only lasted around 10 years.

 Multiple building projects are mentioned in Bilalama's inscriptions.
 He added a new wing to the royal palace and rebuilt the temple of Tishpak, known under the ceremonial name Esikil.

 Bilalama maintained independence from the major powers of his era.
 He married into the family of the Amorite chieftain Abda-El and maintained positive relations with it, but he clashed with the Amorites inhabiting Eqel-Ibbi-Sîn, Išur, and Bāb-Ibaum, and incorporated the last of these cities into his kingdom after its conquest.
 In contrast with the fluid political relations with Amorites, he maintained a consistently positive relationship with Elam.
 However, he was simultaneously allied with Ilum-muttabil of Der, whose inscriptions indicate he was hostile to Elam.
 He was seemingly perceived negatively by rulers of Isin, as a letter attributed to either Ishbi-Erra or Shu-Ilishu criticized him for disrespecting him in another letter, which he sent to Ilum-muttabil.

-Bilalama was succeeded on the throne of Eshnunna by Išar-rāmāšu.
+Bilalama was succeeded on the throne of Eshnunna by Isharramashu.